kathdovi/Exercises-for-Programmers/README.md

 # Exercises-for-Programmers
-UDems Teaches programming
+UDems Teaches programming --
-Solutions to some problems from the Exercises for Programmers book Python + Ruby + Java
+Solutions to some problems from the Exercises for Programmers book in Python + Ruby + Java